python/cpython/Doc/library/asyncio-eventloop.rst

    called after :meth:`call_soon` returns, when control returns to the event loop.

-   This operates as a FIFO queue, callbacks are called in the order in which they are registered.
+   This operates as a :abbr:`FIFO (first-in, first-out)` queue, callbacks are called in the order in which they are registered.
 Each callback will be called exactly once.

    Any positional arguments after the callback will be passed to the callback when it is called.